 Gas springs can provide a variety of options such as stopping the object in multiple positions, lighting or end position stopping.

 Locking gas springs work according to the same principles as regular gas springs but can be set to lock in any position along the stroke.

 To maximize the performance and safety of your gas springs:

 Use standard gas springs in the rod-down position

 Avoid cycling the piston in and out more than 3-4 times a minute

 Ensure end fittings are aligned to lessen side-load forces

-Here at TCH we pride ourselves on our ability to provide custom solutions.
-We provide concept development services based on your specific requirements, such as, new product development, adapting existing products, and incorporating new features.
-We implement many Design Thinking methodologies to ensure we provide top quality designs and customer satisfaction.
-There are the 5...
+We pride ourselves on our ability to provide custom solutions using Design Thinking methodologies to ensure we provide top quality designs and customer satisfaction.
+Keep reading to learn about the 5 stages.